mikefowler/mikefowler.github.io/_posts/2012-10-15-onward-westward.md

 *In four weeks I will be living and working in San Francisco.*

 I don't mean to be dramatic in my writing when I say this, but this is the most radical thing I've ever done in my life.
-And yet...
-I feel oddly at ease.
+And yet… I feel oddly at ease.
 My excitement has been repressed in a sense because of the myriad of details that must be attended to: wrap up things at work, get rid of things I don't _need_ to bring across the country, find somebody to sublet my room, and so on and so forth.
-But beyond that I still sense it... an unexpected calmness that says: “You need this.
+But beyond that I still sense it… an unexpected calmness that says: “You need this.
 And you will be great”.

 Findery, here I come!
 ---------------------